 - A baccalaureate or graduate degree in nursing or an appropriate major

-- At least two years of recent critical care experience or one year plus CCRN certification; this experience must have been obtained in the United States, its territories or a US military hospital outside of the United States
+- At least one year of recent critical care experience; this experience must have been obtained in the United States, its territories or a US military hospital outside of the United States

 - A science GPA of 3.0 or higher for all prior coursework

 - An unencumbered license as a registered professional nurse and/or an APRN in the United States or its territories or protectorates

 All tuition is paid directly to Case Western Reserve University.
 Tuition at CWRU is charged by the credit hour; the current tuition charge can be found at this site: Student Financial Services.
 All students are provided a grant in the amount of 20% of the tuition costs.
 Additional fees include lab fees, exam fees, etc are detailed on the website.

 The majority of students receive financial aid from CWRU.
 This is in the form of student loans, scholarships, and training grants.
 Students are able to obtain enough financial aid to cover the cost of their tuition, books, and fees, plus reasonable living expenses, for the duration of the program.

 How many students do you accept every year?